Oxurion Receives Transparency Notification from Atlas Special Opportunities LLC

 Regulated Information

-Oxurion received a transparency notification on June 13, 2023, from Atlas Special Opportunities LLC indicating that as of June 8, 2023, it held 66,108,807 shares of the then outstanding 1,142,744,404 shares, and therefore crossed above the threshold (5%) by virtue of the sale and acquisition of voting securities.
+Oxurion received a transparency notification on June 19, 2023, from Atlas Special Opportunities LLC indicating that as of June 15, 2023, it held 43,678,292 shares of the then outstanding 1,202,394,457 shares, and therefore crossed below the threshold (5%) by virtue of the sale and acquisition of voting securities.
 See Annex 1.

 About Oxurion